 Meth can be manufactured from common household chemicals, though the manufacturing process itself is extremely dangerous.
 Flammable and explosive chemicals can and do ignite, leading to explosions of so-called meth labs.
 These explosions can harm innocent passersby, kill meth manufacturers, and cause immense property damage.
 Because of the ready availability of substances that can manufacture meth, many states have taken action to limit the sale of pseudoephedrine and other meth-related chemicals.

 How Meth Affects the Body

 Some drugs only harm the health of those unlucky enough to be addicted for extended periods.
 Meth is not one of these drugs.
-Prolonged use of methamphetamine inevitably leads to serous physical and psychological symptoms.
-Indeed, the web is full of “before and after” pictures of meth users that chronicle the rapid aging, intense skin and dental problems, and dramatic changes in appearance the drug can yield in a relatively short period of time.
+Prolonged use of methamphetamine inevitably leads to serious physical and psychological symptoms.
+Indeed, the web is full of “before and after” pictures of meth users that chronicle the rapid aging, intense skin, and dental problems, and dramatic changes in appearance the drug can yield in a relatively short period of time.

 Meth is highly addictive, with most users becoming dependent on the drug after just a handful of uses.
 If you continue using meth, an accidental overdose can kill you, and excessive use can lead to seizures, strokes, sudden death, and heart attacks.
 Other common side effects of meth use include:

 - Changes in bone structure, particularly on the face

 - Skin-picking that leads to deep craters and infections in the skin